-Kristin Vanlommel is an academic assistant at the Institute of Education and Information Sciences.
+Kristin Vanlommel is a graduate teaching & research assistant at the Institute of Education and Information Sciences.

-“As an academic assistant, you spend half your time working on your PhD and the remainder of your time supporting one or more professors in their educational tasks.
+“As a graduate teaching & research assistant, you spend half your time working on your PhD and the remainder of your time supporting one or more professors in their educational tasks.
 I find teaching fascinating, especially because I am given the opportunity to delve deeper into subjects that interest me.
 I also like the research aspect of my job a lot.
 In my doctoral research I want to see how schools can optimise their policy choices by using information they can gather purposefully and systematically.
 I really like the combination of research and education."

 “I have a lot of freedom in my job.
 I can choose my working hours myself without having to justify it to anyone else.
 And when I want to write a text without being disturbed, or read articles, I work from home.
 But this great freedom does not mean that you are left entirely to your own devices.
 I regularly confer with my supervisor about my PhD.
 He gives me a lot of feedback and helps me establish contacts with other researchers in my discipline.
 Every new PhD student or assistant also has a mentor.
 This person is not directly involved in the content of your work but is someone you can turn to when you have a problem".